zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Prerequisites

 * Your REST API service is written in Java.
-* The service is enabled to communicate with API ML discovery service over TLS v1.2 secured connection.
+* The service is enabled to communicate with API ML Discovery Service over a TLS v1.2 secured connection.

-Note: It is presumed that your REST service will be deployed on a z/OS environment.
-However, this is not required.
+**Note:** Following this guide enables REST services to be deployed on a z/OS environment.
+Deployment to a z/OS environment is, however, not required.

 ## Configuring your project

-You can use either Gradle or Maven build automation systems to configure your project.
+Use either Gradle or Maven build automation systems to configure your project.
 Use the appropriate configuration procedure corresponding to your build automation system.

-There are differences if you use Giza artifactory or a different artifactory.
-If you decide to build API ML from source, you'll have to publish the enabler artifact to your artifactory using the provided gradle tasks provided in the source code.
+**Note:** You can use either the Giza Artifactory or an Artifactory of your choice.
+However, note that if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
+Do this by using the provided gradle tasks provided in the source code.

 ### Gradle guide
-Use the following procedure if you use Gradle as your build automation system.
+Use the following procedure to use Gradle as your build automation system.

 **Follow these steps:**

-1. Create a *gradle.properties* file in the root of your project if one does not already exist.
+1. Create a `gradle.properties` file in the root of your project if one does not already exist.

-2. In the *gradle.properties* file, set the URL of the specific Artifactory containing the plain java enabler artifact.
+2. In the `gradle.properties` file, set the URL of the specific Artifactory containing the _PLE_ artifact.
 Provide the corresponding credentials to gain access to the Maven repository.

-In case of Zowe Giza artifactory use the credentials in the following code block:
+If you are using the Zowe Giza artifactory, use the credentials in the following code block:

     ```ini
     # Repository URL for getting the enabler-java artifact